H. Bruce Franklin: Termination from Stanford

 Franklin was found guilty of three charges of "inciting student disruptions".
 Accordingly, Stanford fired Franklin in 1972.
 He was the only tenured professor to be fired from Stanford.
 The termination generated nationwide media exposure and brought attention to the issue of academic freedom and freedom of speech.

-For a period he continued to be active with Venceremos, and in December 1972 was arrested on charges of harboring Ronald Beaty, a federal fugitive.
-Other Venceremos members had attempted to free Beaty during a transfer to court, and killed one prison guard and wounded another in the process.
+For a period, he continued to be active with Venceremos, and in December 1972 was arrested on charges of harboring Ronald Beaty, a federal fugitive.
+Other Venceremos members had attempted to free Beaty during a transfer to court and killed one prison guard and wounded another in the process.

 After being terminated from Stanford, Franklin was out of work for the next three years.
 Blacklisted, Franklin did not have regular employment during these years, although he had brief visiting faculty positions at Wesleyan and Yale universities from 1974 to 1975.

 A decade later, in 1985, with the help of a lawyer from the American Civil Liberties Union, Franklin appealed the termination, and sought back pay, damages, and reinstatement, but the effort was not successful.
 A state court upheld Stanford's ruling, and the California Supreme Court refused to hear the case.
 ACLU lawyer Margaret Casey said the ruling would have a "chilling effect" on the power of academics to express their thinking freely.

 Rutgers years

 In 1975, Franklin was hired by Rutgers University–Newark as a full professor with tenure.
 In 1987, he was appointed as the John Cotton Dana Professor of English and American Studies, a title he retained until his retirement in 2015.
 Franklin's academic career has diverse areas of scrutiny, which relate mostly to the topic of American cultural history.
-In 2014, he was influential in organizing Rutgers faculty to block the choice of former United States Secretary of State Condoleezza Rice as commencement speaker.
+In 2014, he was influential in organizing Rutgers faculty to block the choice of former United States Secretary of State Condoleezza Rice as commencement speaker:

 In 2014, Temple University scholar Carolyn Karcher summed up Franklin's achievements by saying that he has an "extraordinary gift for teaching us to read our history in our literature and to glean from both insights that can help us alter our future."
+Franklin retired in 2016.